dCache/dcache-book2/config-SRM.md

     --rc:no 0     0 + 7278624768 = 7278624768 2011-11-28 12:12:51 spacemanager_WriteLinkGroup

 The link group `spacemanager_WriteLinkGroup` was created.
 Here the flags indicate first the status (- indicates that neither the expired \[e\] nor the released flags \[r\] are set), followed by the type of reservations allowed in the link group (here replica \[r\], custodial \[c\], nearline \[n\] and online \[o\] files; output \[o\] files are not allowed - see `help ls
       link groups` for details on the format).
 No space reservations have been created, as indicated by the count field.
 Since no space reservation has been created, no space in the link group is reserved.

 #### The `SpaceManagerLinkGroupAuthorizationFile`

-Now you need to edit the `LinkGroupAuthorization.conf` file.
+Now you need to edit the **LinkGroupAuthorization.conf** file.
 This file contains a list of the link groups and all the VOs and the VO Roles that are permitted to make reservations in a given link group.

-Specify the location of the `LinkGroupAuthorization.conf` file in the `PATH-ODE-ED/dcache.conf` file.
+Specify the location of the **LinkGroupAuthorization.conf** file in the **/etc/dcache/dcache.conf** file.

     spacemanager.authz.link-group-file-name=/path/to/LinkGroupAuthorization.conf

-The file `LinkGroupAuthorization.conf` has following syntax:
+The file **LinkGroupAuthorization.conf** has following syntax:

 LinkGroup <NameOfLinkGroup> followed by the list of the Fully Qualified Attribute Names (FQANs).
 Each FQAN is on a separate line, followed by an empty line, which is used as a record separator, or by the end of the file.